nishantt3112/ProdGrade_CICD_DevSecOps_Microservices_Project/README.md

     - name: http
       protocol: HTTP
       port: 80
-      #hostname: ""     #this should be provided inside the httproute object corresponding to the application.
+      #hostname: ""     #this would be provided inside the httproute object corresponding to the application.
       allowedRoutes:
         namespaces:
           from: All